amazon-science/RAGChecker/README.md

 ### Run the Checking Pipeline

 We have put an example file in the [examples](./examples) folder.
-Please process your own file with the same format in [examples/checking_inputs.json](./examples/checking_inputs.json).
+Please process your own data with the same format in [examples/checking_inputs.json](./examples/checking_inputs.json).

 If you are using AWS Bedrock version of Llama3 70B for the claim extractor and checker, use the following command to run the checking pipeline, the checking results will be saved to `--output_path`: